Ending national insurance will not happen ‘any time soon’, Hunt concedes

 Asked whether he is planning another fiscal event before the election, Mr Hunt said: “No, but if there’s an autumn election, which is the working assumption, then theoretically it would be possible to have one.”

-“I don’t think it’s realistic to say that’s going to happen any time soon.”

-The prospect of another fiscal event before Prime Minister Rishi Sunak goes to the country may give hope to those Tory backbenchers who wish the Chancellor had gone further in the Budget.
+The prospect of another statement before Prime Minister Rishi Sunak goes to the country may give hope to those Tory backbenchers who wish the Chancellor had gone further in the Budget.

 They include former home secretary Suella Braverman, who told the Commons she would have preferred to see an income tax cut that would help pensioners as well as workers.

-In analysis published overnight, the Resolution Foundation said the Budget showed real household disposable income is set to fall by 0.9%, making this Parliament – between 2019 and 2025 – the first in modern history to see a drop in living standards.
+In analysis published overnight, the Resolution Foundation said the Budget showed this Parliament – between 2019 and 2025 – is the first in modern history to see a fall in living standards, with real household disposable income set to drop by 0.9%.

 IFS director Paul Johnson said the Chancellor had used “smoke and mirrors”, while Torsten Bell, of the Resolution Foundation, said Wednesday’s tax cuts relied on “the prospect of a sour £19 billion of post-election tax rises, and the fiscal fiction that another £19 billion of cuts to public services can be delivered”.

-Neither the Conservatives nor Labour have been keen to address the implications of current post-election spending plans, although a Labour spokesman acknowledged the party will face a difficult inheritance if it wins the election.
+Neither the Conservatives nor Labour have been keen to address the implications of current post-election spending plans, although a Labour spokesman acknowledged the party will be passed a difficult inheritance if it wins the election.

-The party has said it will look at the Government’s plans and “adapt” its own proposals after the Chancellor’s decision to adopt the Labour policy of scrapping non-dom tax status.
+The Opposition has said it will look at the Government’s plans and “adapt” its own proposals after the Chancellor’s decision to adopt Labour’s long-held policy of scrapping the non-dom status for wealthy foreigners.

-On Thursday, the Opposition is to focus on the overall picture on tax, saying the Budget means the average family will be £870 worse off by 2028/29, largely due to tax thresholds being frozen.
+On Thursday, the party is to focus on the overall picture of tax, saying the Budget means the average family will be £870 worse off by 2028/29, largely due to tax thresholds being frozen.

 Labour said the Chancellor’s plans will only pay back £5 for every extra £10 people pay in tax, while another 3.7 million people face being dragged into paying income tax thanks to the threshold freeze.